tayeeb-office/ph-mil05-mod28/readme.md

 Answer 01 :
-getElementById - this returns single single element form HTMLCollections using an unique ID name getElementsByClassName - this returns multiple elements from HTMLCollections using class name querySelector - this returns the first element form NodeLists using CSS selector querySelectorAll - this returns the elements form NodeLists using CSS selector
+getElementById - this returns single single element form HTMLCollections using an unique ID name. getElementsByClassName - this returns multiple elements from HTMLCollections using class name. querySelector - this returns the first element form NodeLists using CSS selector. querySelectorAll - this returns the elements form NodeLists using CSS selector.

 Answer 02 :
 let Div = document.createElement("div");